catafest/colab_google/README.md

   catafest_014.ipynb - get IMDB review dataset and show it;

-  catafest_015.ipynb - how to get, show and use it data and create a new train data set from IMDB dataset;
+  catafest_015.ipynb - how to get, show and use data and create a new train data set from IMDB dataset;

   catafest_016.ipynb - show the shape of the Fashion-MNIST dataset;

-  catafest_017.ipynb - this example show you how to write another python script in colab and run it;
+  catafest_017.ipynb - this example shows you how to write another python script in colab and run it;

   catafest_018.ipynb - PIFuHD demo;

   catafest_019.ipynb - get title from tiles.virtualearth.net;

-  catafest_020.ipynb - get video from youtube with pytube, converting to audio, show signal wave, energy and frequency;
+  catafest_020.ipynb - get video from youtube with the pytube, converting to audio, show signal wave, energy, and frequency;

   catafest_021.ipynb - BERT is a transformers model with example and sentiment-analysis;